rubenvp8510/tempo-query-generator/README.md

 The application entry point that:
 - Loads and validates configuration
 - Initializes Prometheus metrics
-- Creates and starts query executors for each query type
+- Creates a query lookup map for all query types
+- Creates and starts a single executor managing all workers
 - Starts the metrics HTTP server

 #### `internal/config/`